 The Company's cash and liquidity needs are impacted by research and development expenses, legal, accounting and regulatory filing expenses and operating expenses.
-At the current rate monthly expenditures, including operating expenses and technology management total approximately \$50,000.
+At the current rate monthly expenditures, including operating expenses and technology management total approximately \$30,000.

-As of December 31, 2009 we had \$9,726 of cash and \$480,125 in current obligations.
-In addition, we anticipate our new operating expenses to be between \$300 - \$400,000 for year 2010.
+As of December 31, 2010 we had \$2,195 of cash and \$627,528 in current obligations.
+In addition, we anticipate our operating expenses to approximately \$300,000 for 2011.
 We do not have sufficient funds to satisfy our current obligations nor to fund operations for the next 12 months.
-Our current expenditures of approximately \$50,000 per month consist of funding research and development efforts primarily related to our internet search and content organizer application iGlue, paying for legal and audit expenses related to our public status and funding ongoing monthly Company operating expenses.
-In order to reduce our financial footprint and address the deficiency we are consolidating our monthly operating expenses, reducing them to the much more manageable \$30,000 range.
-Monthly operating expense reduction will be due to reduced operating expenses, better utilization of research and development expenditures, raising of third party capital for iGlue and through the reduction in operating personnel
+Our current expenditures of approximately \$30,000 per month consist of paying for legal and audit expenses related to our public status and funding ongoing monthly Company operating expenditures including paying for salaries, office space, company cars and office expenses.
+In order to reduce our financial footprint and address the deficiency we are consolidating our monthly operating expenses, reducing them further to \$25,000 per month range.
+Monthly operating expense reduction will be due to reduced operating expenses, elimination of research and development expenditures as iGlue is now independently financed and all other technology work is currently on hold.
+We are now concentrating on making a partial or complete exit from our iGlue holdings prior to the end in 2011.
+We believe that this exit will provide sufficient liquidity to invest in new technologies and cover operating expenses from 2012 forward.

-We anticipate our new operating expenses to be between \$300 - \$400,000 for year 2010.
-We believe we can raise these funds through the sale of our common stock to accredited investors in Hungary.
+For 2011 our primarily goal is realizing a partial or complete iGlue exit.
+We anticipate our new operating expenses to be between \$300,000.
+We believe we can raise these funds through the sale of our common stock to accredited investors in Hungary or abroad, although currently we do not have any commitments in place to do so.
+Based on our past fundraising performance, and the advance stage of iGlue, we don not foresee any difficulty in obtaining needed resources as needed.